On the Past, Present, and Future of the Diebold-Yilmaz Approach to Dynamic Network Connectedness: Variance Decompositions and Network Connectedness

-Now let us move ahead a few years. \cite{Demireretal2018} take the connectedness framework close to completion, moving to Big Data environments with regularized estimation and sophisticated network graphics that scale effortlessly with network dimension.
-Consider estimation first.
-In contrast to a typical small-data VAR circa 1985 (perhaps a 5-variable VAR(3), which can be estimated by OLS), regularization is \textit{essential} in Big Data environments circa 2023 (perhaps a 500-variable VAR(3)).\footnote{Interestingly, even in small-data environments some regularization in the form of Bayesian shrinkage toward random walk dynamics has long been recognized as helpful; see \cite{Doanetal1984}.} \cite{Demireretal2018} use the LASSO \citep{tibshirani1996regression}, which selects and shrinks.
+Now let us move ahead a few more years to \cite{Demireretal2018}, who take the connectedness framework closer to completion, moving to Big Data environments with regularized estimation and sophisticated network graphics that scale effortlessly with network dimension.
+First consider regularized estimation.
+In contrast to a typical small-data VAR circa 1985 (perhaps a 5-variable VAR(3), which can be estimated by OLS), regularization is \textit{essential} in Big Data environments circa 2023 (perhaps a 500-variable VAR(3), to be used for connectedness measurement).\footnote{Interestingly, even in small-data VAR environments some regularization in the form of Bayesian shrinkage toward random walk dynamics has long been recognized as helpful; see \cite{Doanetal1984}.} \cite{Demireretal2018} use the LASSO \citep{tibshirani1996regression}, which selects and shrinks.

-Now consider \textit{understanding} the estimated VAR.
-Even in the small-data 5-variable VAR(3) case, we can't stare productively at nearly 100 estimated coefficients and hope to learn much, but we can certainly stare productively at a 5$\times$5 connectedness table, as per Table \ref{template}.
+Second, consider network graphics.
+If regularization is the key to producing credible network VAR estimates in high dimensions, then graphics are the key to {understanding} those estimates.
+To see why, consider first the small-data 5-variable VAR(3) case.
+We can't stare productively at nearly 100 estimated coefficients and hope to learn much, but we can certainly stare productively at a 5$\times$5 connectedness table, as per Table \ref{template}.
 That is, variance decompositions save the day, rendering dozens of uninterpretable estimated coefficients economically interpretable by viewing them through a particular lens, which is a key part of the message of \cite{Sims1980}.
-But in the Big Data 500-variable VAR(3), in contrast, we are inescapably in trouble.
-Of course we can't stare productively at coefficients -- now in the hundreds of thousands -- but we also can't stare productively at a 500x500 connectedness table!
-Tabular and conventional graphical presentations of variance decompositions, which save the day in small-data environments, are themselves unworkable in high-dimensional environments.
+And crucially, \textit{tabular presentation is adequate}.
+In contrast, a Big Data 500-variable VAR(3) environment causes inescapable trouble.
+Of course we can't stare productively at VAR coefficients -- now in the hundreds of thousands -- but we also can't stare productively at a 500x500 connectedness table!
+Tabular presentations of variance decompositions, which save the day in small-data environments, are themselves unworkable in high dimensions.